kg4ydw/noacli/documentation/Readme.md

  `--headers=`
     comma separated headers to use instead of the first line

+`--fixed`
+    force fixed width parsing instead of csv parsing with delimiters `--mask` or `--mask=nlines`
+    Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. --delimiters=-=+: ) and merge in any extra columns with --columns= (negative values to remove column seperations)

+The following options change defaults that can be changed in the GUI.
+These are especially useful in favorites.

+`--filtercol=` and `--filter=`
+    Set initial filter column and filter string (useful in favorites) Filtercol may be a (1 based) column index or the first match in headers

  `--noheader`
     There is no header in the data, use numbered headers instead of the first line

-`--fixed`
-    force fixed width parsing instead of csv parsing with delimiters

-`--nopick`
-`--pick`
+`--nopick`  `--pick`
     Don't show (or show) the colum picker at start (default: show if more than 10 columns)

-`--filtercol=` and `--filter=`
-    Set initial filter column and filter string (useful in favorites) Filtercol may be a (1 based) column index or the first match in headers

-`--mask` or `--mask=nlines`
-    Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. --delimiters=-=+: ) and merge in any extra columns with --columns= (negative values to remove column seperations)

 Like qtail, table also accepts the --file and --files options when used inside noacli.